ShantanuT01/which-llms-are-difficult-to-detect/README.md

 The `datasets/` folder contains the data for the two datasets used in our paper - Deepfake and RIP.
 The `test_with_statistics.csv` contains test data with several statistics computed from the `textdescriptives` library.

+The RIP Dataset can also be found on [HuggingFace Datasets](https://huggingface.co/datasets/ShantanuT01/RIP-Dataset).
 ## Helper Code
 This can be found in the `libauc_training` directory.
 This includes the `TextDataset`  `LibAUCTrainer`, `Experiment` classes.
 For example usage, see an example Jupyter notebook that uses the `Experiment` class.